 Where data is shared outside of the EEA we will take the necessary and appropriate technical and organisational measures to protect our customer's data

 What data do we collect?

 To enable us to source the most effective product(s) for you, we need to collect data about you, your family, including your children (the data being limited and for information purposes only).
 They will not form part of any contract with us.
 Your occupations, income and expenditure, financial commitments including credit facilities and bank details you hold as well as any mortgages and insurances that you may hold.
-We may ask details of your health, medical history and ethnic origin if discussing various insurances with you.
-You have a duty to provide us with accurate information.
+We may ask for details of your health, medical history and ethnic origin if discussing various insurances with you.
+You must provide us with accurate information.
 We will also need to know of any third-party relationships you hold with any industry connections such as your Bank, Lenders, Insurers, Solicitors, Conveyancers, Will Writers, Surveyors, Estate Agents/ Management Agents and Accountants, so we may liaise with them on related issues to improve the service we provide to you.
 This information is stored within our Data Base.